 Shake Painting Heart Gift

 How cute are these little love monsters from Eighteen 25?
-Using yarn, pipe cleaners, and googly eyes, they’re super fun to make, and we love that each one is completely unique.
+Using yarn, pipe cleaners, and googly eyes, they’re super fun to make, and we love that each one is unique.

 Candy-Filled Tackle Box